Program Start Date: Fall or spring term Minimum Program Length: 32 academic weeks; 2 terms evening; 22 credits Curriculum Code:70377

 Landscape management students develop skills in the use of modern techniques and materials in landscape management.

 Students participate in special projects utilizing the College’s ornamental garden and adjacent grounds for both observation and study.

 Graduates may find employment in the landscape management and nursery fields.

 This certificate is designed especially for individuals already employed in landscape management and nursery businesses and for individuals desiring specific training in the major courses.
-The program is offered in the evening to accommodate individuals working in the industry; students may enroll fall or spring term.
+The program is offered in the daytime with some evening options to accommodate individuals working in the industry; students may enroll fall or spring term.
 Credits earned may be applied to the horticulture associate degree (see note below).

 EEDA Career Cluster:

 Agriculture, Food & Natural Resources; Architecture & Construction